 - For the time being – an action that can either be continued in the future or not; a temporary decision.

-I asked Jane to stay in my apartment for the time being while she’s looking for a new job.
+I asked Jane to stay in my apartment for the time being while she was looking for a new job.